lishijie15/DEFMN/README.md

 #### Requirements

-MGGLTN is compatible with PyTorch==1.13 versions.
+DEFMN is compatible with PyTorch==1.13 versions.

 All neural networks are implemented using PyTorch and trained on a single NVIDIA H100 80GB GPU.